Applying for SSDI on Behalf of an Incapacitated Adult

 Frequently Asked Questions

-What should I know about applying for ssdi on behalf of an incapacitated adult?
+How can I apply for SSDI on behalf of an incapacitated adult?

 How ClaimPath Helps Caregivers?